Archangels and Cherubim

 Answer: Archangels and Cherubim are spirit beings who are at God's service and endowed with tremendous power and knowledge.
 They are collectively called angels, the host of heaven (1Kings 22:19, etc.), or "principalities and powers" (see Romans 8:28).
-Interestingly, the Bible only reveals the names of three angels.
-Two of them are almost certainly archangels: Michael and Gabriel.
-The third named angel, Lucifer (who became the devil), was not one of them.
+Interestingly, the Bible only reveals the names of three angels (Michael, Gabriel, and Lucifer).

 It was Gabriel who gave Daniel the famous 70 weeks prophecy that revealed when the Messiah would appear (Daniel 9:20 - 21, 24).
 This angelic being also announced the miraculous births of both John the Baptist and Jesus Christ (Luke 1:13, 19, 26 - 27, 31).

 There is no description of what these spirit beings looked like.
 Although some speculate that Cherubim are the same as Archangels, there is no Biblical support for this belief.
 What seems clear is that both of them belong to a higher order of angels.